 Who can request an opinion?

 Any person can request an opinion from the UKIPO on validity or infringement of a UK or EP(UK) patent, or UK SPC.
+The UKIPO will not provide opinions on Unitary Patents.
 Typically, opinions are requested by the patent holder, an exclusive licensee of the patent, or a person or company for whom the patent poses an infringement risk.

 Mewburn Ellis LLP can request the opinion on your behalf.
 It is possible (if you wish) for you to remain anonymous during the opinion procedure.

 When requesting an opinion, it is necessary to set out in full the evidence and arguments that support your position.
 This is important because the usefulness of the opinion will depend heavily on the evidence provided to the UKIPO Examiner.
 For example, if you are the patent holder and you want an opinion that a competing product infringes the patent, it is necessary to identify the patent, set out full relevant details of the alleged infringing product, explain why you think there is infringement, identify the persons who may have an interest in the procedure (e.g. the manufacturer of the alleged infringing product), and set out any relevant EPO, UKIPO or UK court proceedings that have considered the patent or patent application or are pending.
 Such proceedings may prevent an opinion being issued.
 We can help you with all of this.